chawlajay/demo/README.md

 I am editing the README file.
-Adding some more details about the project description# demo
+Adding some more details about the project description #demo

+### edit file for comparing with other branch
+edited, okay!